deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 [Conventional Comments](https://conventionalcomments.org) is a similar concept to Conventional Commits, but it proposes labels to use in your Pull Request (PR) comments, with the goal being to make the intent of your code review comments more clear to other readers.

-Here's an example of a typical comment:
+Here's an example of a typical code review comment:

 > This code is so compact